earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

 <div>$$\mathit{span} = \lceil\log_{1.5} \lvert{\mathit{num}}\lvert\rceil + \lfloor2^{4-\mathit{depth}}\rfloor$$</div>

-Translating the pseudocode into Python and making some tweaks, we get this:
+Translating the pseudocode into Python and making some tweaks (support for the `depth` argument, and some caveats involving negative numbers), we get this:

 {% highlight python %}